GET INVOLVED WITH UPPAA

 - Filling out Federal e-postcard in January and the Michigan Corporation Annual Report in July.
-These documents are essential to keeping our non-profit status.
+These documents are essential to keeping our 501(c)6 nonprofit status.

 - Downloading money from dues payments from PayPal into our savings account.
 This should be done at least monthly.